Insomnia – Neurobiology | Pathophysiology | Assessment and Management

 - The sleep difficulty occurs at least three nights per week, and the difficulty is present for at least three months.

-A longitudinal study of 388 people found that 46% had ongoing symptoms and met the diagnosis criteria for insomnia disorder after three years followup with only 27% experiencing spontaneous resolution and 21% experienced remission and relapse.
+A longitudinal study of 388 people found that 46% had ongoing symptoms and met the diagnosis criteria for insomnia disorder after three years of follow-up.
+However, only 27% experienced spontaneous resolution, and 21% experienced remission and relapse.

-There are also potential race and ethnic differences however data is inconsistent; however, what is known is that it is often co-morbid with a psychiatric disorder.
+There are also potential race and ethnic differences; however, data is inconsistent; however, what is known is that it is often co-morbid with a psychiatric disorder.
+[Franzen P et al., 2008]

 Quality of life is deeply affected by insomnia due to the associated neuropsychiatric sequelae, including impairment of cognition, mood, and functionality.

-Insomnia increases the risk of development of depression in subsequent years by two times and also has a bidirectional relationship with anxiety disorders.
+Insomnia increases the risk of developing depression in subsequent years by two times and has a bidirectional relationship with anxiety disorders.